pIlIp-d/1D-VHDL-Pong/documentation.md

            seg : out STD_LOGIC_VECTOR(6 downto 0));
 end display_7seg;
 ```
-Decoder gets a BCD number and sends a seven segment logic vector which is later connected to the Basys board.
+The decoder gets a BCD number and sends a seven segment logic vector which is later connected to the Basys board.
 ```vhdl
             when "0000" => seg <= "1000000"; -- 0
             when "0001" => seg <= "1111001"; -- 1